mjanez/ckan-ansible/README.md

 2. Edit the `playbook/host_vars/production_01.yml`.
 Put the path to the SSH private key if is not using password authentication (`ansible_ssh_private_key_file`/`ansible_ssh_pass` ).

 3. Run the Ansible playbook to deploy CKAN on the target server.
 The following command will deploy CKAN on the target server using the playbook configuration.
-The `-vvv` flag is used for verbose output.:
+The `-vvv` flag is used for verbose output:

     ```bash
     # Location of the ansible.cfg file based on the clone directory